nens/nens-auth-client/README.rst

 For first-time logins, there is no RemoteUser object to match the external user ID with a local django user.
-In this case, users are accepted only if the user presents a valid invitation slug which is sent to the user by email.
+In this case, users are accepted only if the user presents a valid invitation slug.
 So: new users may be created exclusively through Invitations.
 This is because there is no way to safely match external user ids to local django users.

 After the user logs in for the first time a RemoteUser object is created to handle subsequent logins.